Travelling to Galway

 Arrival in Galway

 You should try to arrive in Galway on a weekday and preferably not too late at night, especially if you still have to arrange accommodation.
-If you have not been able to secure long-term accommodation before your arrival, it is advisable to pre-book temporary accommodation.
-See the accommodation section for further details.
-Please note that University offices are not open on Saturdays or Sundays, and that office opening hours from Monday to Friday are 09.00 - 17.00, with many offices closing for a period over lunchtime between 13.00 and 14.00.
-Some offices may operate restricted opening hours for student consultations; please check departmental websites.
+Please note that University offices are not open on Saturdays or Sundays.
+Check departmental websites for opening hours for student consultations.

 Useful Web Addresses